Practical techniques for the savvy quilter!

 Many machines have a 'fix' stitch that ties a little knot.

 I don't use this in my paper piecing.
 I don't want the little lump of thread, nor do I think it strong enough to hold the seam through the process of ripping away the pattern.

 A seam allowance that is crossed by another seam does a reliable job of securing the ends—just like in traditional piecing.

 A bit of backstitching on the outside edges (optional) is more than enough to secure those edges.

 Though it's not necessary to use a paper made specifically for this technique, it does makes the job easier, especially removing the pattern after the block or unit is stitched.

-Several different options are reviewed here along with the pros and cons of each.
+Several differnt options are review here along with the pros and cons of each.

 Yes, you can use the paper from your home printer or copier.
 It's heavier than the specialty papers which makes it tedious to remove.
 (Though if you like the technique, I'll bet money that you'll eventually use a specialty paper regularly.)